-14 March 1968 Battle for Lima Site 85 in Laos.

-3-4 February 1968 The A-1 Skyraiders of the 602d Air Commando Squadron struck targets forces at Khe Sanh, including personnel mines originally planned for use against the Ho Chi Minh Trail.

-4 February 1968 The 1st Air Commando Squadron began all out support to the US ground

-5-11 February 1968 The Nakhon Phanom RTAFB was alerted that it might be attacked by air.

-8 February 1968 The A-26 Nimrods of the 609th Air Commando Squadron and three T-28

-Zorros from the 606th Air Commando Squadron flew day missions near Khe Sanh.
+The 56th Air Commando Wing provided close air support during the Battle for Lima Site 85 in Laos.
+The A-1 Skyraiders of the 602d Air Commando Squadron struck targets around Lima Site 236 after the enemy overran the position.
+Over the two days, the Fireflies destroyed 32 military structures and witnessed 22 secondary explosions.
+The 1st Air Commando Squadron began all out support to the US ground forces at Khe Sanh, including personnel mines originally planned for use against the Ho Chi Minh Trail.
+The Nakhon Phanom RTAFB was alerted that it might be attacked by air.
+The A-26 Nimrods of the 609th Air Commando Squadron and three T-28 Zorros from the 606th Air Commando Squadron flew day missions near Khe Sanh.
 All three T-28 landed at Khe Sanh to refuel.
 One of them blew both tires on rollout and remained there overnight.
 Major Pattee and two crew chiefs arrived the next day to repair and fly the aircraft home.
 They replaced the tires, but had to cut a number of wires because the wheels had frozen.
 The major decided to fly the aircraft home anyway.
-So, all three climbed in and Maj Pattee flew the aircraft home with the landing goar down and with no page wheel steeping.

-landing gear down and with no nose wheel steering.

-8 February 1968 After a dry reconnaissance (recce) sortie on 5 February, the 602d Air

-Commando Squadron flew its first night armed recce sortie using specially modified A-1E aircraft.
+So, all three climbed in and Maj Pattee flew the aircraft home with the landing gear down and with no nose wheel steering.
+After a dry reconnaissance (recce) sortie on 5 February, the 602d Air Commando Squadron flew its first night armed recce sortie using specially modified A-1E aircraft.
 The aircraft carried a Self Contained Night Search and Attack System that used Low Level Light Television.
-The project was known as Tropic Moon I. On 13 February 1968, Tropic

-Moon I earned its first two confirmed truck kills.

-9-17 February 1968 The base continued to maintain an advanced security posture.

-12 February 1968 An A-1 Skyraider, Firefly 15, of the 602d Air Commando Squadron bailed out over enemy territory and was picked up by a rescue helicopter.
+The project was known as Tropic Moon I. On 13 February 1968, Tropic Moon I earned its first two confirmed truck kills.
+The base continued to maintain an advanced security posture.
+An A-1 Skyraider, Firefly 15, of the 602d Air Commando Squadron bailed out over enemy territory and was picked up by a rescue helicopter.
 It was thought to be the first operational use of the "Yankee" extraction system.
 The system pulled the pilot out of the cockpit with a tether.
 The seat remained in the aircraft.

-10 March 1968 Lima Site 85 was overrun by the North Vietnamese Army.

-11 March 1968 Wing aircraft diverted to Lima Site 85 to pick up survivors and cover the rescue efforts.

-11 March 1968 An A-1 Skyraider, Hobo 21, of the 1st Air Commando Squadron piloted by Maj Lee D. McIntosh lost power at low level and crashed in the Mekong River south of Nakhon Phanom village.
+Lima Site 85 was overrun by the North Vietnamese Army.
+Wing aircraft diverted to Lima Site 85 to pick up survivors and cover the rescue efforts.
+An A-1 Skyraider, Hobo 21, of the 1st Air Commando Squadron piloted by Maj Lee D. McIntosh lost power at low level and crashed in the Mekong River south of Nakhon Phanom village.
 Although the crash killed a Thai fisherman, another fisherman rescued Maj McIntosh.

-13 March 1968 The enemy shot down two of the 56th Air Commando Wing's A-1

-Skyraiders, one in northeastern Laos and one in southeastern Laos.
-Lieutenant Colonel Guy F. Collins and Maj Joseph H. Byrne of the

-1st Air Commando Squadron were killed.